hsmusic/hsmusic-docs/guidelines/common-fields.md

 * Same deal for variant Latin scripts like small-caps: "ᴀsᴘᴇᴄᴛ/ᴄʟᴏᴄᴋ" would get a totally empty directory according to the algorithm!
 It's specified manually as [`aspect-clock`](https://hsmusic.wiki/album/aspect-clock/).

 * In the most extreme cases, you may need to resort to violence. `『H☯MESTUCK VAP☯RWAVE 2016 RUH-RUH-RUH-ＲＥＭＩＸ』アンドレア・ヒューシー・グーグル翻訳` is not `h-omestuck-vap-rwave-2016-ruh-ruh-ruh` but `vaporwave-2016`, and `ＳジＢャＵンＲグＢル` is not an empty directory but `vaporwave-2016-track5`.

+### File extension fields

+HSMusic doesn't automatically detect the extension which corresponds to a media file it's going to display on the website (yet!).
+The *default* file extension used across the wiki is `jpg`, so if the media file being accessed is a PNG or GIF, specify it in a field like one of these:

+    Cover Art File Extension: png
+    Default Track Art File Extension: png
+    Banner Art File Extension: gif

+Note that these don't include the dot (`.`) before the extension.

+HSMusic only supports JPEG (in `jpg`, not `jpeg`), PNG and GIF image files for embedding right into pages.
+(You can still include other types of images or files and link to them in content like commentary or additional files.)

+There's not currently a way to specify a default image file extension across an entire wiki. ([See code issue #177.](https://github.com/hsmusic/hsmusic-wiki/issues/177))

 ### `Lyrics` field